Nin3lee/Nin3-sBlog/src/content/posts/this-is-a-test-too.md

 ---
-title: This is A test
+title: This is A test, too
 tags: ["测试"]
 pubDate: 2000-02-04
 cover: ./images/test.png